oroinc/documentation/backend/entities/acls.rst

     $authorizationChecker = $this->get('security.authorization_checker');

     if ($authorizationChecker->isGranted('EDIT', $taskEntity)) {
-        // do something when the user is granted permissions for the app_static_pages ACL }
+        // do something when the user is granted EDIT permission for the $taskEntity }

 This example will work the same as before.
 It will check an EDIT permission for the Task instance object.